AUTOSELFDRIVING2022/TrafficLight_Classification_Trainer/README.md

 # Evaluation method
 - You can evaluate this method with Detection model.
-- Inference code is in Github: (https://github.com/KETIAUTO/TrafficLight_Detection_Inference.git)
+- Inference code is in [Github](https://github.com/AUTOSELFDRIVING2022/TrafficLight_Detection_Inference.git)